ANOVA (Analysis of Variance)

 Sum of Squares Types

 Type I computes sums of squares sequentially based on the order factors enter the model.
 Each factor's contribution depends on which factors are already in the model.
+MIDAS enters Factor A first, then Factor B, then the interaction term.
+The SS for Factor A is computed without considering other factors, and the SS for Factor B reflects its contribution after removing the effect of Factor A. Swapping the Factor A and Factor B assignments changes the results.

 Type III computes sums of squares for each factor as if it were the last one entered.
 Each factor's contribution is adjusted for all other factors.